Skip to content

 May I get banned in game because of this daemon?

 • Nowadays, anti-cheats are pure garbage, developed by freaks without balls, and you may get banned even for a wrong click or sudden mouse movement, I am not even talking about bans because of broken libs provided with games by developers themselves.
-But daemon by its nature should not trigger anti-cheat, anyway, I am not responsible for your actions, so use it carefully and do not write me if you got a ban.
+But, daemon by its nature should not trigger any anti-cheat garbage software.
+Anyway, I am not responsible for your actions, so use daemon carefully in case you worry and do not write me if you got banned somewhere.

 Why was this daemon developed?